stainwoortsel/kazoo/core/kazoo_fixturedb/doc/README.md

 # Kazoo FixtureDB

 What can you say about a data application?
-That it loves to be distributed and fault tolerance?
+That it loves to be distributed and fault tolerant?
 That it listens to data streams and not understand a bit? yeah, that.

 ## Overview

 General speaking, FixtureDB removes dependency of Kazoo Data Manager for AMQP and Kazoo Cache and removes the burden of isolating source codes with `-ifdef(TEST)` when it comes to reading from database, which in parts result in a tiny little bit more coverage (if any).

-FixtureDB acts as central repository for all fixtures when we simply use during tests.
+FixtureDB acts as central repository for all fixtures which we simply use during tests.

 When writing your EUnit test you can use [_fixture_ test representation](http://erlang.org/doc/apps/eunit/chapter.html#Fixtures) to setup a dummy connection to FixtureDB, and cleanup the connection later.